 Open-source software is a significant topic in technology and affects all kinds of human activity.
 This also applies to engineering.
 Open-source for virtual prototyping has strong pros and cons and no wonder its reputation is very contradictory among engineers and even more among managers.
 While open-source is typically well accessible, flexible, and ready for further development, it is often missing a user interface, professional services like technical support, best practices, benchmarks, documentation, training, and a clear roadmap of its future development.
-The goal of this article is to make a summary of various aspects of using open-source for engineering and share 15 years of experience with the open-source CAE and virtual prototyping.
+The goal of this article is to make a summary of various aspects of using open-source for engineering and share 15 years of experience with open-source CAE and virtual prototyping.
 We have chosen a few most significant aspects that had proven to be critical for simulation software users.

 What is CAE open-source Software?